• About

 Share on WhatsappShare on FacebookShare on TwitterShare on Linkedin

-Justice Tijani Ringim of a Federal High Court in Lagos on Monday refused to hear two cases of a human rights lawyer, Malcolm Omihrhobo, who adorned himself in a lawyer’s gown with ‘native doctor’ attire to court.
+Justice Tijani Ringim of a Federal High Court in Lagos on Monday refused to hear two cases of a human rights lawyer, Malcolm Omihrhobo, who adorned himself in a lawyer’s gown with ‘native doctor’ attire to go to court.

-The human rights lawyer, who appeared before Justice Ringim, was greeted with resistance by some lawyers who disagreed with his appearance before the court in such dressing; arguing that he could not be heard as he was not properly dressed as a lawyer before the court.
+The human rights lawyer, who appeared before Justice Ringim, was greeted with resistance by some lawyers who disagreed with his appearance before the court in such dress, arguing that he could not be heard as he was not properly dressed as a lawyer before the court.

-Omihrhobo, who had on Thursday caused a stir at the Supreme Court in Abuja for appearing in court the same way, said it would be a violation of his right if he was not heard; noting that the rules could not be above the nation’s constitution.
+Omihrhobo, who had on Thursday caused a stir at the Supreme Court in Abuja for appearing in court the same way, said it would be a violation of his right if he was not heard, noting that the rules could not be above the nation’s constitution.

 He said, “My Lord, the rules cannot supersede the Constitution of the Federal Republic of Nigeria.”